aliceh/Master-branch-protector/README.md

 # Master branch protector

-This is a simple web service listening for organization events to know when a repository has been created.
-When a repository is created, the protection on master branch is automatically enabled, and an issue is created in the repository where a designated person is notified with a @mention that outlines the protections that were added.
+This application is a simple web service listening for organization https://developer.github.com/webhooks/#events.
+When a repository is created, the protection on master branch is enabled by the app, and an issue is created in the repository where a designated person is notified with a @mention.

 Prerequisites
 =============